Patapom/webgl/Web/blog/patapom/docs/SHPortal.md

 * $\lfloor (\mathbf\omega_i\cdot\mathbf n)\rfloor$ represents the dot product clamped over the upper hemisphere

 Assuming you have a SH representation of the surrounding radiance, for example coming from a cube map, then it is easy to analytically compute the SH coefficients for the clamped cosine.<br />
-This is exactly the purpose of the 2001 paper by Ramamoorthi et al. that we will discuss [below](SHPortal#about-distant-radiance-and-irradiance-environments)
+This is exactly the purpose of the 2001 paper by Ramamoorthi et al.[^2] that we will discuss [below](SHPortal#about-distant-radiance-and-irradiance-environments)

 #### Pre-computed Radiance Transfer Example ####